 By Craig Nudelman, Programme and Development Manager, Cape SAJBD

-• Published in the PDF edition of the November 2021 issue – Click here to get it.
+Published in the PDF edition of the May 2022 issue – Click here to read it.

 • Visit our Portal to the Jewish Community to see a list of all the Jewish organisations in Cape Town with links to their websites.

 Follow the Chronicle: Facebook | Instagram | Twitter | LinkedIn